-CNAP is looking for committed candidates who demonstrate great research potential.
 An interest in working with human experimental pain models or neurophysiological techniques to conduct research that will allow for a better understanding of human pain neuroplasticity is vital.
 CNAP is particularly interested in recruiting candidates with expertise in human experimental pain research methodologies to include advanced quantitative sensory testing or electrophysiological techniques (e.g. EEG, TMS, rTMS, HD-tDCS).
-Application of prolonged pain models (days), evaluation of temporal psychophysical and/or electrophysiological changes, and an option to study the interaction of pain and itch modalities are all on offer.

-You may obtain further information from the CNAP Director, Professor Thomas Graven-Nielsen: email@example.com.
+You may obtain further information from the Director of CNAP, Professor Thomas Graven-Nielsen.